Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Numerical Simulations

 \subsection{Nuclear evolution modelling}

-We model the nuclear evolution for the SPH runs through a nucleosynthetic post-processing step with a large network.
+We model the nuclear evolution for the SPH runs through a nucleosynthetic post-processing step with a large network applied to all the SPH particles we used in the hydrodynamic simulations.
 This approach is justified because WD-NS binaries do not lead to full detonations \citep{Zenati19a}.
-Furthermore, the nuclear energy budget, even considered locally, is much smaller for WD-NS mergers than the gravitational or kinetic energy budget \citep{Zenati19b}.
+Furthermore, local nuclear energy budget in our models is at least several times smaller than the gravitational or kinetic energy budget, as was also the case in \citet{Zenati19b}.
 The last fact may be understood intuitively because, in WD-NS/BH mergers, nuclear burning happens only relatively close to the NS/BH, deep in its potential well.

-We post-processed the detailed histories of density and temperature from SPH particles with a one-zone nuclear Torch code \citep{Timmes1999, Timmes2000b}.
+We post-processed the detailed histories of density and temperature from all the SPH particles with a one-zone nuclear Torch code \citep{Timmes1999, Timmes2000b}.
 We employed a 127-isotope network that includes neutrons and composite reactions from JINA REACLIB \citep{Cyburt2010}.
 We chose the Torch code over the one-zone MESA burner \citep{Paxton2015} which we used in \citet{Zenati19b} because the latter performed much more slowly in the nuclear statistical equilibrium regime due to a less efficient solver.
 In the nuclear post-processing, we made sure that the nuclear reactions have not yet started at the beginning of simulations, when the WD is still intact, and have finished by the end of the simulations.
 This way, we expect our modelling to capture most phases relevant to nucleosynthesis in WD-NS mergers.
+We have also tested that the final nuclear yields converge in the SPH particle number by re-simulating model W at 20K and 50K resolution.
 The nuclear code outputs allowed us to calculate the nuclear yields produced in the mergers and were also used to initialise the supernova spectral synthesis simulations.